stadium-software/utils-compare-lists/readme.md

 # Compare Lists

-A script to compare objects in two Lists
+A script that compares objects in two Lists.

+An updated list and an original list is passed into the script which then uses a common unique identifyer to find rows to compare.
+Where the unique identifyer is found in both lists, the objects of that item are compared to each other.

 # Version